RuntimeError123/WHR90-2-mqtt/README.md

 ## Environment Variables

-All configuration is done via environment variables in docker compose.
-Below is a full list with configuration variables:
+All configuration is done via environment variables in Docker Compose.
+Below is a full list with configuration options:

 ### EW11 Connection
 - `EW11_IP` – IP address of the EW11 gateway (**mandatory**).